ivan-marusic/stm32-mcp2515-driver/README.md

 </table>

 ## CAN Bus Wiring
-Both MCP2515 modules are connected using a twisted pair:
+- Both MCP2515 modules are connected using a twisted pair:
-CANH      -->    CANH
-CANL      -->    CANL
-GND       -->    GND

 <table>
   <tr>
     <td>CANH </td>